-Nutritionists have been working on these questions for decades now, and there exists veritable treasure troves of information amongst the dull pages of sports science journals and research papers.
+Nutritionists have been working on these questions for decades.
+Amongst the dull pages of sports science journals and research papers, there exists a treasure trove of information.
 Thankfully, we’ve done the hard work for you, sifting through the science to bring you the optimal foods to eat after a workout in order to preserve gains and limit muscle loss.
-Enjoy!

 Post-workout meals should be set up in order to achieve a few simple goals.
 Chief amongst these is protein management, in which we try to increase the rate at which muscle protein is synthesised and reduce the rate at which muscle protein is broken down.

 Doing this correctly essentially means that we stand the best chance of preserving the hard work of our most recent session, leading to quicker and more dramatic muscle gains than we would otherwise see.
 Our food intake is a big part of this, so pay attention to what you eat after a session – after all, you’d hate to break new barriers in the gym only to fail to see your efforts reflected in your physique!

 Another key aim to focus on when eating post-workout is restoring the body’s lost glycogen stores.
 This objective is particularly pressing for those who engage in endurance workouts (such as running or aerobic exercise), as glycogen tends to be depleted more dramatically in these forms of exercise.
 Glycogen remains vital for fuelling the muscles during exercise, and restoring levels through food intake means that our bodies can recover more quickly and engage in exercise sooner than would otherwise be possible.